Central Bank welcomes the Credit Union Advisory Committee Implementation Group Report

 We remain committed to working with credit unions and sector stakeholders to ensure a responsive regulatory framework which facilitates prudent development of the sector."

-• The lending framework was a key focus for the Central Bank during 2018 with the publication on 24 October 2018 of a Consultation Paper (CP125) on proposed changes.
+• The lending framework was a key focus for the Central Bank during 2018 with the publication on 24 October 2018 of a Consultation Paper (CP125) (PDF 1.43MB) on proposed changes.
 This consultation is open for industry feedback until 9 January 2019, following which we will review submissions, engage with sector stakeholders and issue regulations for changes to the lending framework for credit unions.

 • On communication and engagement with the credit union sector, during 2018 we continued to develop and enhance this area by introducing new initiatives including Credit Union Workshops for Directors and the independently chaired CEO Forum on Business Model Development to facilitate strategic coherence in business model development, and to provide a constructive environment for CEOs to foster collaboration.